mruizglz/rpi-buildroot-lab/docs/rpi-tutorial.rst

       -
     * - Defconfigname
       - bcm2711
-      - This file containst the specific configuration of the kernel for the RPI
+      - This file contains the specific configuration of the kernel for the RPI
     * - Kernel binary format
       - Image
       -